-I will take time to learn about the Hawaiian culture and people.
+- I will take time to learn about the Hawaiian people and culture.

-I will give fish and other wildlife space.
-I know feeding sea life can damage their health and disrupt behavior.
+- I will give fish and other wildlife space.
+I understand feeding marinelife can damage their health and disrupt behavior.

-I will stay off the reef.
-I understand even brushing coral can kill a whole coral colony.
+- I will stay off the reef.
+I understand that even barely brushing coral, can kill an entire colony.

-I will give space to fishermen so I do not scare the catch away.
+- I will give space to the fishermen so I do not scare the catch away.
+I understand the fishermen feed their families this way.

-I will only use “reef safe” sunscreens and bug repellent products free of oxybenzone and parabens to avoid ocean and stream contamination.
+- I will only use “reef safe” sunscreens and bug repellents, free of oxybenzone and parabens to avoid ocean and water contamination.

-I will buy flowers and produce from the store or a farmers market and never pick from someone’s yard.
+- I will buy flowers and produce from the store or a farmers market and will not pick them from someone’s yard.

-I will clean and decontaminate all footwear and hiking gear with 70% alcohol or 10% bleach solution to prevent both Rapid Ohiʻa Death and other invasive species from spreading.
+- I will clean and decontaminate all of my footwear and hiking gear with 70% alcohol or a 10% bleach solution to prevent Rapid ʻŌhiʻa Death and stop other invasive species from spreading.

-I will protect special places by never geotagging when using social media.
+- I will protect special places by never geo tagging them on social media.

-I will always give aloha, kindness and respect before taking this special experience with me.
+- I will always share aloha, kindness, and respect as I enjoy this special experience with others.

 Dedicated to tropical plant research, conservation, and education since 1964.